Charles Waterstreet

 Charles Christian Waterstreet (born 17 July 1950) is a former Australian barrister, an author, and theatre and film producer.

 He has written two memoirs and produced two films, and he is now a columnist for The Sydney Morning Herald after the NSW Bar Association cancelled his practising certificate.
 He is known as one of the co-creators of the ABC Television series Rake.
 However, co-creator and actor Richard Roxburgh asserted in 2017 that Waterstreet had only contributed one idea to a single episode.

 Early life and education

-and the University of Sydney where he earned a Bachelor of Arts in English, History and Political Science in 1971, and a Bachelor of Laws in 1974.
+Born in Albury, New South Wales, to publican parents, Waterstreet was educated at Waverley College and the University of Sydney where he earned a Bachelor of Arts in English, History and Political Science in 1971, and a Bachelor of Laws in 1974.
 During his time at university, he resided at St John's College and later at St Andrew's College.

 Career

 Legal career

 Waterstreet began his career teaching public law at the University of New South Wales from 1974 to 1978.
 In 1974, he was admitted to the bar and practised part-time, defending people charged with protest and homosexuality offences.
 He practised as a barrister, mainly in criminal law, at Forbes Chambers in Sydney until July 2016.

 In April 2018, Waterstreet declared bankruptcy, following an order to pay $A420,000 in back taxes.

 In May 2019, the Council of The New South Wales Bar Association reprimanded Waterstreet for "Unsatisfactory Professional Conduct".
 Waterstreet "improperly, irrelevantly and offensively referred to the nationalities of two witnesses" and "made a number of factual assertions for which there were no proper basis in the evidence at trial".
 Following this reprimand, the Council decided to suspend Waterstreet's legal licence.